-Note: the Hosting CSE does not format the content as a oneM2M Primtive Content parameter (i.e. no "m2m:" or "pc:" root elements are included in the serialization).
+Note: the Hosting CSE does not format the content as a oneM2M Primtive Content parameter (i.e. no "m2m:" root element is included in the serialization).
 Instead, the Hosting CSE formats the content to include only a simplified payload consisting of the applicable attributes as specified in the resourceMappingRules and their corresponding values.
 This reduces complexity and makes interaction with AEs lighter weight.

-Step 006: The Hosting CSE sends the retargeted request(s) to the mapped AE resource attribute(s).
+Step 006: The Hosting CSE sends the retargeted request(s) to the AE.
+The following example shows a retargeted request to UPDATE the value of a “dl” attribute of a “dA” resource hosted by the AE to a value of “OPEN”.

+Table 6.2.4.1.2-5 Example retargeted request